Willowmay/Energy-Consumption/README.md

 The first three columns of the data are Entity(country), Code, and Year.
 The remaining columns show “the shared of energy by source over the long-term, measured as the percentage of total energy consumption.
 Primary electricity includes: hydro power, nuclear power, wind, photovoltaics, tidal, wave, solar thermal and geothermal.
 (Only figures for electricity productions are included).
 Non-energy uses of oil and natural gas are excluded from the totals .

 This data frame consists of 1816 observations of 11 variables (97 KB).

+2. Questions we want to ask

+1) What is the long-term trend of Natural Gas, Oil and Coal ( non-renewables) consumption amongst countries?
+2) What is the trend of Fuelwood consumption by Canada from 1800 -2000?
+3) What percentage of human power in total energy consumption are used average in this time period for each country?
+4) What is the coal consumption trend from 1800 in Spain?